 The union organizer “promised” me an increase in wages and benefits.
 Can an organizer guarantee that my wages and benefits will improve under union representation?
 No. Union organizers are in the business of organizing workers.
 You can expect them to make promises about wages and benefits—and other issues—to get you to attend a union meeting or sign a union authorization card.
 If an organizer promises a particular benefit, ask for that benefit in writing.
 It is highly unlikely that any organizer will be willing to put in writing any of their promises.

 Why would union organizers make promises when, in reality, they are under no obligation to make good on their promises?
-Unions are a business like any other.
+Unions operate like a business.
 They generate income through union dues.
-Union organizers have one task and that is to organize workers so the union can obtain increased income, i.e. more union dues.
-These organizers will tell you what they think you want to hear to get you to attend union meetings and vote for the union.
+Union organizers have one task and that is to organize workers, which in turn will provide the union increased income, i.e. more union dues.
+These organizers may tell you what they think you want to hear to get you to attend union meetings and vote for the union.
 If a union representative makes promises, ask for those promises in writing.

 What are my rights during an organizing campaign and election?

 If I want to attend a union meeting, can I?
 Yes.
 It is your choice to attend – or not attend – a union meeting.
 Our hope is that you will not be interested in such meetings, but it is absolutely your choice and your right to attend union meetings if you want to.
-However, if you feel you are being threatened, intimidated, or harassed to attend a meeting, let your leader know.
-This is unlawful and you do not have to tolerate that type of treatment.
+However, if you feel you are being threatened, intimidated, or harassed to attend a meeting, you have the choice to let your leader know.
+Such behaviors may be unlawful and you do not have to tolerate that type of treatment.

 If I want to make flyers to show my support for the company, can I use the copy machine in the manager’s office?
 The law prohibits a company from assisting your efforts to oppose the union; however, you certainly have the right to actively campaign against the union.
 If you do choose to campaign against the union, you have to do that without company assistance.